quacksouls/bitwalk/plan.md

     Assemble a botnet and use it to hack the target.
 This is similar to the script `early-deploy.js`, but we let all servers attack a common target.

-- [ ] Faction
+- [ ] Faction and share
-  - Join a faction.
+  - Join the faction Sector-12.
-  - Work for a faction to raise reputation.
+  - Work for faction to raise reputation so you can purchase all of its augmentations.
+The most important augmentation is `CashRoot Starter Kit`.
   - Write a script `kill-script.js` to kill all scripts running on world servers.
 The script should exclude scripts running on home.
-  - Upgrade home RAM and share home server with faction.
+  - Upgrade home RAM to at least 512GB.
+Write a sript `share.js` to share home server with faction.
-  - Share botnet with faction to boost reputation gain.
+  - Write a script `faction/share.js` to share botnet with faction to boost reputation gain.
+  - Purchase a 256GB server.
+Write a script `hgw/joe.js` to hack joesguns.

 - [ ] Automate Hacknet
-  - A script to automate the buying and upgrading of Hacknet nodes.
+  - Write a script `hacknet.js` to automate the buying and upgrading of Hacknet nodes.
+  - At most 9 Hacknet nodes.
+  - Each node at most Level 50.
+  - No need to upgrade RAM and Cores.

 - [ ] Farm Hack XP
+  - Write a script `xp.js` to farm Hack XP from joesguns.
   - Use botnet to farm Hack XP from joesguns.

 -   [ ] Sequential batcher